SmokeHF/GymFrontend/README.md

 ## Other features
 1. Selfe-made token base authentication system, to enhance security.
-2. Set numbers are set automaticaly.
+3. Set numbers are set automaticaly.
 If it's the same day app assumes it's a next set.
 If it's a different day it assumes it's a new exercise.
-3.
+4. Valid SSL and domain for protection and visibility.
+5. You can use 'next' while entering setts on your phone to minimise amount of clicks even more.
+6. Exercise doesn't change after sendig so you don't have to pick exercise after every set.